Bleizaun/TypeToMe/readme.md

 ### Excluded texts:
 * Everything besides the quest info description text in quest accept frames, and the quest info reward text in quest complete frames.

-* All quest text if you are in an instance - because everyone is an a hurry...
+* All quests if you are in an instance - because everyone is an a hurry...

 * Quest info description text for auto-accept quests since it makes no sense to hide the accept button and because they appear unprompted.
-(This is still bugged for quests started by items.)

 ## Additional Info